moongardenmods/allium-docs/docs/reference/java-lib.md

 ## `java.callWith(function, paramTypes, params...)`

-Invokes a java instance method with the given `paramTypes`, using the given lua `params...`.
+Invokes a java method (either static or instance) with the given `paramTypes`, using the given lua `params...`.
 Useful for when generic types abstract away the type, confusing Allium's automatic method resolution.

 ::: tip
 If you get an error that Allium can't find a method that is present, and one of the parameters types is `T` (or some other letter, generally); use this function.